As Biking Booms During COVID-19, Reconstructive Orthopedics Offers Safety Guidance

 Many area residents are taking on mountain biking and cycling as COVID-19 continues in search of a fun, safe way to stay active.
 Fellowship-trained sports medicine surgeons Dr. Steven Frey and Dr. John Gray of Reconstructive Orthopedics are offering injury prevention tips for cyclists of all ages and skill levels.
 Patients in need of specialized bone, joint and muscle care are encouraged to call (800) 896-7326 to schedule a safe appointment in Bordentown, Cherry Hill, Medford, Moorestown, Pitman, Sewell, Vineland or Voorhees.
-Telemedicine appointments are also available.
 Additionally, OrthoExpress orthopedic urgent care is open and accepting walk-ins in Medford at 131 Route 70, Suite 100, and in Pitman at 614 Lambs Road, Suite C.

 “At Reconstructive Orthopedics, we are dedicated to helping our community stay healthy, active and safe” says Dr. Frey.
 “So we wanted to help riders prepare to ride safely.”